Faculty

 Assistant Director

 Allison grew up dancing right here at Shuffles and Ballet II.
-It was that training that allowed her to perform professionally for the last 10 years.
+It was that training that allowed her to perform professionally for the last 15 years.
 She attended Butler University receiving her BFA in Dance Performance.
 Allison performed with the The Radio City Christmas Spectacular for 3 years and was part of the original Moscow cast of the Broadway show 42nd Street.
 She has trained at Anne Reinking’s Broadway Theatre Project as well as American Ballet Theatre and the Joffrey Ballet.
 Other favorite shows are Guys and Dolls, Carnival (Papermill Playhouse) and All Night Strut (Marriott Lincolnshire).
-Allison loves being able to perform locally at the Arkansas Repertory Theatre.
-Her favorite shows are Evita (Tango), A Chorus Line (Kristine), Anything GoesGypsy ,Chicago(Hunyak) She recently played the role of Sheila in A Chorus Line at Argenta Community Theatre where she was awarded Dancer of The Decade by Broadway World for her performance.
-She will be the choreographer in their upcoming produciton of Pippin.
-Allison is excited to be home from traveling the world aboard Holland America Cruise Line, where she was the Dance Captain.
-Allison is delighted to be back at Shuffles teaching her love and passion.
+Allison loves being able to perform locally at the Arkansas Repertory Theatre where her favorite shows are Evita (Tango), A Chorus Line (Kristine), Anything GoesGypsy and Chicago.(Hunyak).
+Allison was last seen onstage at Argenta Community Theatre where she choreographed and played the role of Sheila in A Chorus Line.
+Allison traveled the world aboard Holland America Cruise Line, where she was the Dance Captain but is delighted to be back home at Shuffles teaching her love and passion.

 Leslie Dodge